sul-dlss-deprecated/revs/README.md

 # Revs Digital Library

-This is a Blacklight Application for the Revs Digital Library at Stanford University.
+This is a Blacklight application for the Revs Digital Library at Stanford University.

 ## Getting Started